icann/resolver-testbed/setup-and-running.md

 	* `sh /root/resolver-testbed-master/config-files/setup-servers-vm.sh`
 	* This will shutdown when finished

-## Create the clones for gateway-vm and resolvers-vm, and start all three
+## Create the clones for gateway-vm and resolvers-vm

 * On the control host, change into the directory for the testbed
 	* `cd resolver-testbed`
 * The following does the necessary VirtualBox steps to get the VMs cloned and started
 	* `sh config-files/clone-and-start-vms.sh`

+## Initial configuration for the VMs

 * In the gateway-vm window
 	* Log in as root / BadPassword